jdevfullstack-tutorials/learn-to-code/README.md

 But remember, if you are really that determined you should never give up!

 And during those times, when I was working in a big company, my companion was just this computer.
-So, I had the chance to explore everything.
+So, I had the chance to focus and explore everything.
 And that was pretty much it.

 Also, I recommend understanding these things: